canardleteer/semver-tool/README.md

 mechanism for engineers, and should be treated with the care and diligence it's owed.

-This is a single tool to provide support for that purpse.
+This is a single tool to provide support for that purpose.

 ## Opinions